-Dedicated, Experienced,
+Dedicated, Experience,

 Hard Working, Fiscally Responsible